Mjz86/String/README.md

     *this = move(temp);
     ```

-Possible plan for easier mutable iterators would be (its good, but idk if its
+Possible plan for easier mutable iterators would be (it's good, but I don't know if it's
-intuitive, i didnt do it, it seems too hacky):
+intuitive; I didn't do it; it seems too hacky):

 ```c++
 struct iterator {